In this article: TV shows for 9-12-year-olds can be tough to find, so we put together a list the whole family can enjoy.

 A recent study by Common Sense Media found that online video viewing is through the roof: More than twice as many young people watch videos every day than did in 2015, and the average time spent watching has roughly doubled.

-It also makes it difficult when there is a large age gap or not a lot of shared interest in your house.
+It also makes it difficult when there is a significant age gap or little shared interest in your house.
 For example, what my 12-year-old girl wants to watch on TV and what my 16-year old son is interested in viewing is pretty varied.
 There is a big maturity jump between middle school and high school.

 Or you can make a judgment call on TV shows for tweens by checking the TV Parental Guidelines on the shows your kids want to watch.